Who Is Mistral Dawn?

 Hey Everyone!! :-)

-I've got Amy Hale in my APC spotlight, today!
-Amy is an active and supportive member of the Authors-Professional Co-op Facebook group and her romantic suspense novel, Ulterior Motives, looks great!
+I've got Michael Stern in my APC spotlight, today!
+Michael is an active and supportive member of the Authors-Professional Co-op Facebook group and his time travel science fiction novel, Storm Unleashed, looks great!
 Here's the description:

 Thank you all so much for stopping by!
 Happy reading! :-)